|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the tequila, raspberry liqueur, lime juice, and simple syrup.
+In a cocktail shaker, pour the tequila, raspberry liqueur, lime juice, and simple syrup.
+Fill with ice.

 - Blanco tequila is a great choice for this margarita.
 However, the slight aging of reposado tequila is a nice background for the darker fruit as well.